Galser/tfe-selfsigned-with-proxy/README.md

 # TODO
-- [ ] create/import tests for TFE
-- [ ] test commits of tests against custom VCS, save logs & screenshots
-- [ ] update README for tests
 - [ ] final README update

 # DONE
 - [x] define objectives
 - [x] reuse code for compute infra
-- [x] import mount disk (EBS) code as module, test
+- [x] import mount disk (EBS) code as a module, test
 - [x] create code for self-signed cert generation
-- [x] decide on various proxy. test them - ELB, Nginx, Squid, Oops and etc.
+- [x] decide on a various proxy. test them - ELB, Nginx, Squid, Oops, etc.
 - [x] create code for proxy deploy
 - [x] deploy proxy, tweak DNS if required
 - [x] install TFE in Prod mode
-- [x] return normal certificate for the proxy - as this is allowed for this task
+- [x] return a normal certificate for the proxy - as this is allowed for this task
-- [x] go back to nginx, apparently SQUID in Ubuntu 18.04 now is a bummer due to open-ssl not compiled by default
+- [x] go back to Nginx, apparently, SQUID in Ubuntu 18.04 now is a bummer due to open-SSL not compiled by default
 - [x] test with proxy
-- [x] connect VCS , make screenshots
+- [x] connect VCS, make screenshots
 - [x] update README for VCS part
+- [x] create/import tests for TFE
+- [x] test commits of tests against custom VCS, save logs & screenshots
+- [x] update README for tests

 # Run logs